gaphor/gaphor/docs/linux.md

 Where 3.x.x is replaced by the latest stable version of Python.

-Next install the Gaphor prerequisites by installing the gobject introspection and cairo build dependencies, for example in Ubuntu execute:eEE
+Next install the Gaphor prerequisites by installing the gobject introspection and cairo build dependencies, for example, in Ubuntu
+execute:

 ```bash
 $ sudo apt-get install -y python3-dev python3-gi python3-gi-cairo